Frequently Asked Questions

 There are two types of Friday participation:

-- On-Campus Families: A parent brings Scholar and/or Junior Program participants and stays to teach or assist in classes, or help in other ways
+- On-Campus Families: A parent brings Scholar and/or Junior Program participants and stays to teach, assist in classes, or help in other ways

 - Scholar Drop-off Families: A parent drops off their Scholar(s) for class.
 The adult does not have a teaching or assisting responsibility.
 The family will be assessed an additional fee of $25 per student per semester.